dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 ### Assembling the transition matrix

 We have everything we need to assemble our transition matrix $T$.
-Let's assume that the assembler have a productivity of 50% and both the assembler and the recycler have a quality chance of 25%.
+Let's assume that the assembler has a productivity of 50% and both the assembler and the recycler have a quality chance of 25%.
 Let's also assume that we only want to keep the legendary items of the loop. $A$ and $R$ would look like this:

 ```python
 # The code and logic behind custom_production_matrix()